faulhornlabs/csip/README.md

 The following limitations and bugs are planned to be lifted:

-- type instance definitions should be desugared by hand
 - missing check that no unsolved metas left in global definitions
 - pattern matching compiled to object level constructs is not supported
 - object level recursion compiled to object level constructs is not supported
 - foralls for functions and constructors should be explicitly given
 - class constraint should be explicitly given in type class method definitions
+- class method names cannot be operators
 - missing check that pattern matching is not allowed on object language constructors
 - missing check that the main expression should be Code in staging mode
 - missing check that constructors are saturated in patterns
 - missing check to rule out recursive meta solutions
 - missing check that constructors are defined in the right place
+- missing checks on type class and instance definitions
 - missing documentation
 - local definitions are not supported
 - only simple guards are supported